ActuallyFro/Scan-Redact-OCR/README.md

 ## Running the Script

-You have two options for running the scanner script:
+You have three options for running the scanner script:

 ### Option 1: Using the python-sane based script (requires compilation)